MicrosoftDocs/sdk-api/sdk-api-src/content/amsi/nf-amsi-amsiinitialize.md

 ms.custom: 19H1
 ---

-# AmsiInitialize function

 ## -description

 Initialize the AMSI API.

 ## -parameters

 ### -param appName [in]

 The name, version, or GUID string of the app calling the AMSI API.

 ### -param amsiContext [out]

 A handle of type HAMSICONTEXT that must be passed to all subsequent calls to the AMSI API.

-#### - coInit [in]

-Ignored.
-This parameter may be removed from a future build of Windows 10.

 ## -returns

 If this function succeeds, it returns <b xmlns:loc="http://microsoft.com/wdcml/l10n">S_OK</b>.
 Otherwise, it returns an <b xmlns:loc="http://microsoft.com/wdcml/l10n">HRESULT</b> error code.

 ## -remarks

 When the app is finished with the AMSI API it must call <a href="https://docs.microsoft.com/windows/desktop/api/amsi/nf-amsi-amsiuninitialize">AmsiUninitialize</a>.

 ## -see-also

 <a href="https://docs.microsoft.com/windows/desktop/api/amsi/nf-amsi-amsiuninitialize">AmsiUninitialize</a>